har5hana/potens-intern-AI-ML-Harshana-Yadav/README.md

 GET /health
 ```

-This is intentionally lightweight.
-It reuses the same ingestion, retrieval, and conflict-checking functions as the UI.
+## Acknowledgment

+This project was built and structured with the assistance of OpenAI Codex for code generation, debugging support, and implementation guidance.